 Should you worry about having them?

 Moles are not necessarily always cancerous.
-However you should prefer consulting a doctor when following symptoms appear,
+However you should prefer consulting a doctor when the following symptoms appear,

 - Border.
-Deeply observe the ends of your mole and if they are rough or textured then there are chances that it is cancerous mole.
+Deeply observe the ends of your mole and if they are rough or textured then there are chances that it is a cancerous mole.

 - Colour.
 If you see variations within the same mole then take it as a warning sign as it can be melanoma.

 - Size.
 A mole bigger than 1/4 inch or the size of a pencil eraser can be dangerous.

 If you are concerned about your mole and looking for a dermatologist for its analysis, you can book an appointment here for Skin analysis.

 What are some of the options which we can opt for removing a mole?

 You can opt for mole removal for multiple reasons which might include problems due the size and location of your mole.